-This New York steak recipe is to me the epitome of beef at its best.
+This New York steak recipe is very flavorful and a bit spicy.
 A good New York steak is flavorful and tender and a good steakhouse should be judged on how they handle the quality of their New York steaks.
 I like most cuts of beef, but sometimes only a New York will do.
-In Hawaii, Rib Eye steaks are king, the filet mignon is the most tender, but for flavor the New York is it.
+I always purchase choice or prime New York Steaks, it is a cut when it makes all the difference!

 4 12 ounce New York steaks choice or better.